altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 | recovery               | RecoveryCompleted       |
 | deleteMessages         | DeleteMessagesSuccess   |

-- The most important operations (persist and recovery) have failure handlers modelled as explicit callbacks
+- The most important operations (`persist` and `recovery`) have failure handlers modelled as explicit callbacks
-    - which the user can override in the PersistentActor.
+    - which the user can override in the `PersistentActor`.
 - The default implementations of these handlers emit a log message
-    - (error for persist/recovery failures, and warning for others),
+    - (`error` for persist/recovery failures, and `warning` for others),
     - logging the failure cause and information about which message caused the failure.
 - For critical failures, such as recovery or persisting events failing,
     - the persistent actor will be stopped after the failure handler is invoked.